DaVinciJavascript/Syllabus/Part1_HTML.md

 ## Monday, April 11 | Going Live!

-Goal: Publish a live website.
-Goal: Create a public open source repository of your website.
+Goal: Publish a live website & create a public open source repository of your website.

 - Course Introduction
 - A Brief History of Computing